ER-Visualizer/Visualizer/deliverables/README.final.md

 ## Instructions
- * Clear instructions for how to use the application from the end-user's perspective
- * How do you access it?
-Are accounts pre-created or does a user register?
-Where do you start? etc.
- * Provide clear steps for using each feature described above
- * If you cannot deploy your application for technical reasons, please let your TA know at the beginning of the iteration.
-You will need to demo the application to your partner either way.

  <!-- * Clear instructions for how to use the application from the end-user's perspective
  * How do you access it?
 Are accounts pre-created or does a user register?
 Where do you start? etc.
  * Provide clear steps for using each feature described above